|

 also necessary to

-have tools suited to the work of mixing it up and placing it without
+have tools that are suited to the work of mixing it up and placing it, with no

 undue mess.
 There things stayed